Planning Your Trip to Egypt

 If you're looking to traverse the border, you can venture from Egypt to Jordan.
 In addition to experiencing everything Cairo, Aswan, and Luxor have to offer, cross into Jordan via Amman to accomplish a little sightseeing.
 Then, visit ancient Petra, known for its rosy-hued stone architecture built by the ancient Nabateans and Roman ruins.
 Plus, there's time for an adventurous, guided safari of Wadi Rum to check out the dunes, incredible rock formulations, and massive rock bridges.

 Check out this article for more 10-day itineraries.

 Egypt in 2 Weeks

-There's no reason to miss out on any part of Egypt if you have two weeks.
+You won't miss out on Egypt's best attractions if you have two weeks.
 There's plenty of time to explore the historical sights in Cairo and Alexandria and board a decent cruise to visit all of the stops along the Nile River.
 A slower pace also allows for more relaxation or desert exploration.
 You can also cross into two additional countries, depending on which path you take.

 Two weeks can also allow you to cross into other countries.
 For example, you can split time between Egypt and Morocco.
 Once you've experienced the highlights of Egypt, including the Pyramids of Giza and a Nile River cruise that takes you up the Nile from Aswan to Luxor, you'll have time left over to spend a full week in Morocco.
-Flying from Cairo you'll land in Casablanca to tour the Hassan II Mosque, before setting off to explore the mosques, medinas, souks, and gardens of Casablanca, Fes, Agafay, and Marrakech.
-Bonus, you'll spend a night at the Agafay Desert Camp and ride a hot air balloon over Marrakech.
+Flying from Cairo, you'll land in Casablanca to tour the Hassan II Mosque before setting off to explore the medinas, souks, and gardens of Casablanca, Fes, Agafay, and Marrakesh.
+Bonus: you'll spend a night at the Agafay Desert Camp and ride a hot-air balloon over Marrakesh.